 Before you enter the Sensoji Temple, you will pass the Hōzōmon Gate.

-The gate has two 5.45m tall Niō (guardian deities of the Buddha standing at the entrance of many Buddhist temples today) statues on its south facing side.
+The gate has two 18 ft (5.5 m) tall Niō (guardian deities of the Buddha standing at the entrance of many Buddhist temples today) statues on its south facing side.

-Sensoji temple itself is super crowded, but clean and beautiful.
-Interestingly, we saw many Japanese women dressed in colorful traditional Japanese kimonos in the temple and on Nakamise Dori.
+Sensoji temple itself is usually super crowded, but clean and beautiful.
+You will likely many Japanese women dressed in colorful traditional Japanese kimonos in the temple and also on Nakamise Dori.

 Sensoji is ancient Buddhist temple dedicated to the Kannon Bosatsu, the Bodhisattva of compassion.
 With over 30 million visitors annually, Sensoji is the most visited spiritual site in the world.
-Besides being one of Tokyo’s most significant temples, it is also the oldest in Tokyo.
+Besides being one of Tokyo’s most significant temples, it is also Tokyo's oldest.

 According to legend, two fishermen found a statue of the Kannon in the Sumida River while fishing in 628 BC.
 The chief of their village realized what the statue was and enshrined it by converting his house into a temple and devoted the rest of his life to worship and holding memorial services for this Kannon.